 - Pro: The method is quick and easy.
+You can stretch or draw up your hem.

 Decide how many needles you want to cast on and push these towards you into hold position (d position) with the flat edge of your needle pusher.